AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/embed-adaptive-form-aem-sites.md

 1. Save the settings.
 The Adaptive Form  is now embedded in the page.

-AEM site also allows you to create an Adaptive Form on the fly using the Adaptive Forms - Embed component.
+AEM site also lets you create an Adaptive Form on the fly using the Adaptive Forms - Embed component.
 Follow the steps to create an Adaptive Form using the **Adaptive Forms - Embed component** on AEM sites page:
 1. Open the AEM sites page, in edit mode, in which you want to embed an Adaptive Form.
 1. From the Component browser panel, drag-drop the Adaptive Forms - Embed component on the page.
 1. Click the **Plus** icon and you are redirected to the form creation wizard.